 Vodka is a great alcohol to infuse because it is so mild.
 It readily takes up the flavors of the flavoring agents, which makes it the most versatile infusing medium.

-I almost always infuse vodka when I'm using milder flavoring agents, especially mint, basil and other herbs, lighter fruit or vegetables, and citrus.
+I almost always infuse vodka when I'm using milder flavoring agents, especially mint, basil and other herbs, lighter fruit or vegetables (like pear or apple slices), and citrus.
 You can take the flavors in many different directions and almost anything works great with it.

 There are two types of infused gin you can make with sous vide, flavored gin, or homemade gin.